Ritikbillore18/Ritik-Billore/README.md

 ## 🚀 About Me
 I am a Full-stack developer with a strong focus on Backend development, specializing in creating robust and efficient server-side applications.
 I love working with modern technologies like React, JavaScript, and Java.

+I'm a Software Developer.

+* 🌍  I'm based in India
+* 🖥️  See my portfolio at [My Protfolio]((https://www.ritikbillore.com/))
+* ✉️  You can contact me at [ritikbillore25@gmail.com](mailto:ritikbillore25@gmail.com)
+* 🧠  I'm learning DSA@java and Spring Boot.
+* 🤝  I'm open to collaborating on interesting projects.
+* ⚡  In light love the dark

 ## 🛠 Skills
 - **Frontend**: HTML, CSS, JavaScript, React.js, Vite.js
 - **Backend**: Java, Spring Boot